Vietnam And China: Comprehensive Agricultural Cooperation

-(MENAFN- Media OutReach Newswire) GUANGXI, CHINA - Media OutReach - 16 September 2023 – In 2008, Vietnam and China established a comprehensive strategic partnership to expand, foster and deepen bilateral relations, increasing the prosperities and ensuring regional peace, stability and development.
+GUANGXI, CHINA - Media OutReach - 16 September 2023 In 2008, Vietnam and China established a comprehensive strategic partnership to expand, foster and deepen bilateral relations, increasing the prosperities and ensuring regional peace, stability and development.

 Prime Minister Pham Minh Chinh attended the Vietnam-China Business Forum in Beijing on June 28.